Where are you based?

 Over the years as a journalist, I sometimes got a bit fed up with PRs going on the ‘hard sell’ to gain just gain column inches and always thought – there has to be a better way than this!
 (Of course, some were very good)

 I went on a steep learning curve, both on the job, and academically to ensure my PR/comms and marketing skills and expertise were not seen to just be a focus for media relations ‘what coverage can you achieve’, being a former journalist.
-I’m now a Chartered PR practitioner (CIPR), a nominated member of the CIPR Council for 2019, and Vice Chair of the #AIinPR panel, leading the industry on the adoption of AI within our own working processes but also ensuring we are keeping our skills relevant for the times we are now in – think home assistants, voice search and automation – but also so we know how the products are built to best advice our organizations and clients on adoption.
+I’m now a Chartered PR practitioner (CIPR), a nominated member of the CIPR Council for 2019, and Vice Chair of the #AIinPR panel, leading the industry on the adoption of AI within our own working processes but also ensuring we are keeping our skills relevant for the times we are now in – think home assistants, voice search and automation – but also so we know how the products are built to best advice our organisations and clients on adoption.

-I’m a firm believer in not only our disciplines being a strategic management function but also we are the ones who need to help organizations/clients/services with solutions to problems be they products, new ways of working, service changes/additions etc – rather than just do the messaging.
+I’m a firm believer in not only our disciplines being a strategic management function but also we are the ones who need to help organisations/clients/services with solutions to problems be they products, new ways of working, service changes/additions etc – rather than just do the messaging.

 What are you most proud of in your career as a marketing/communications professional?

 Gaining Chartered PR status after a rigorous whole day assessment by top industry PR assessors.
 There are around 70,000 people practicing PR/Communications in the UK, that we know of and only around 270 of us are Chartered.
-It’s a fantastic endorsement of our skills and highlights our strengths in strategy, ethics, and practice and reinforces PR/Communications is a strategic management function bringing real value and benefits to organizations.
+It’s a fantastic endorsement of our skills and highlights our strengths in strategy, ethics, and practice and reinforces PR/Communications is a strategic management function bringing real value and benefits to organisations.

 How has marketing/communications helped the organisations you’ve worked for?